 Academic integrity

-I assume that all students have read the Honor Code and are bound by it.
-Violations of the Honor Code are taken extremely seriously and will result in referral to the Dean of Students for further action.
+I assume that all students are familiar with the regulations stipulated in the UO Student Conduct Code (http://conduct.uoregon.edu).
+Violations of the Student Conduct Code are taken extremely seriously.
 Specific violations include (but are not limited to):